-Do I Want to Be a Taxidermist?
+Should I Become a Taxidermist?

 Taxidermy is the art of preserving dead animals with the object of restoring a lifelike appearance for display as trophies or museum exhibits.
 The process involves preparing, tanning, stuffing, mounting and retouching animals that include fish, birds, small mammals and large game.
 Taxidermists may work part- or full-time in sports or taxidermy shops.
 Some work for natural history museums.
 Many enter the field with the goal of opening their own taxidermy shops.

-|Degree Level||No degree required, but trade school certificate and diploma programs available*|
+|Degree Level||None; certificate and diploma programs are available|

-|Licensure and Certification||State licensure required in most states and a federally issued permit for working with migratory birds**; voluntary professional certification available through the National Taxidermists Association***|
+|Licensure/Certification||State licensure required in most states; a federally issued permit is necessary to work with migratory birds; voluntary professional certification available through the National Taxidermists Association|

-|Additional Requirements||Knowledge of animal form, coloring and fur/scale/feather texture; administrative and marketing skills for operating a taxidermy business*|
+|Key Skills||Artistic skill; strong hand-eye coordination; attention to detail; knowledge of animal form, coloring, and fur/scale/feather texture; administrative and marketing skills for operating a taxidermy business|

 Step 1: Complete a Taxidermy Program

 Taxidermy certificate and diploma programs, available through accredited trade schools and some community colleges, provide training in the technical and artistic skills required to become a taxidermist.
 Programs provide the opportunity to work with professional taxidermists in studio environments working on authentic projects.
-Course topics typically include tools, techniques and knowledge related to specific types of animals, generally small game, birds, fish and large game.
+Course topics typically include tools, techniques and knowledge related to specific types of animals, generally birds, fish and small and large game.
 Additional courses may include state and federal taxidermy regulations, air brushing techniques and entrepreneurship.
 Students can typically take individual courses or complete certificate and diploma programs of varying lengths.

 Step 2: Obtain State License and Federal Permit